 Based on the Freedom of Information Act, agencies are required to make some records publicly available for examination.
 Certain exceptions to this rule are in place.
 For example, government bodies such as Congress are exempt from the requirements of the Freedom of Information Act.
 Rules at the state level determine what state offices are required to disclose their records.

 Before requesting records from a government office, you should check to make sure that they are subject to the Freedom of Information Act.
 The President, including his advisors and staff, are exempt from these disclosure requirements.
 The Office of Management and the Executive Office of the President, however, are subject to these rules.

 Other parts of the executive branch, including cabinet offices, are also required to make their records subject to public inspection.
 This includes:

 - The Department of Treasury

 If you need help understanding the meaning of quasi-private, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.